Looking for a Used Accent in your area?

 On the upside, however, Accent drivers find it a comfortable driving experience, with good seat height and support for the front.
 Easy to drive, maneuver and park, Accent owners typically love the price and mileage of the small car.
 Both hatchback and sedan owners comment on the large cargo storage areas—deceptively so given the seemingly small exterior shape of the car.
 For towing behind an RV or commuting around town, there seems to be little buyer’s remorse over the 2011 Hyundai Accent.

-Talk about the 2011 Hyundai Accent
+Cars compared to 2011 Hyundai Accent

 Hyundai Accent Questions

 Sooo I went to Midas to get a tune up and oil change, and just out of curiosity i asked my buddy to pull a spark plug out to see what it looked like.
 This is a picture of a spark plug pulled out aft...

 I've repl the bulbs and checked the fuses

 3 weeks ago my check engine light came on during a long drive.
 I had AutoZone run a test and they recommended I replace my knock sensor, so I did.
 The light went off while I was waiting for it to be m...

 I was hoping someone here might be familiar with a problem I've been having with my 2011 Hyundai Accent.
 My car randomly stalls when I approach a stop or even while parked and idling.
 It happens on ...

 I have to pump the gas a few times before it would start.
 The gas cap has been replaced and no error comes up on the computer